-- •Cut only wood or materials made from wood, no sheet metal, no plastics, no masonry, no non-wood building materials. - •Never allow children to operate the saw.
-Allow no person to use this chainsaw who has not read this Operator's Manual or received adequate instructions for the safe and proper use of this chainsaw. - •When felling a tree, keep everyone helpers, bystanders, children, and animals - a safe distance from the cutting area.
-During felling operations, the safe distance should be a least twice the height of the largest trees in the felling area.
-During bucking operations, keep a minimum distance of 15 feet between workers.
-Trees should not be felled in a manner that would endanger any person, strike any utility line or cause any property damage.
-If the tree does make contact with any utility line, the utility company should be notified immediately. - •Always cut with both feet on solid ground to prevent being pulled off balance. - •Do not cut above chest height, as a saw held higher is difficult to control against kickback forces. - •Do not fell trees near electrical wires or buildings.
-Leave this operation for professionals. - •Cut only when visibility and light are adequate for you to see clearly. - Check work area for hazards such as bees, small animals, snakes, etc., that may live in trees or brush.
+Cut only wood or materials made from wood, no sheet metal, no plastics, no masonry, no non-wood building materials.

+Never allow children to operate the saw.
+Allow no person to use this chainsaw who has not read this Operator's Manual or received adequate instructions for the safe and proper use of this chainsaw.

+•When blocking a tree, keep everyone - helpers, bystanders, children, and animals - a safe distance from the cutting area.
+During blocking operations, the safe distance should be a least twice the height of the largest trees in the blocking area.
+Trees should not be blocked in a manner that would endanger any person.

+strike any utility line or cause any property damage.
+If the tree does make contact with any utility line, the utility company should be notified immediately.

+•Do not operate a chainsaw on a ladder, rooftop, or other unstable support.

+Do not cut above shoulder height, as a saw held higher is difficult to control against kickback forces.
+Do not fell trees near electrical wires or buildings.

+Leave this operation for professionals.

+Cut only when visibility and light are adequate for you to see clearly.

+Check work area for hazards such as bees, rodents, snakes, etc., that may live in trees or brush.

-Felling Trees Hazardous Conditions
+Blocking Trees Hazardous Conditions